 After having obtained your internship approval, you will attend the mandatory pre-departure seminar which requires you meeting in person.

 After having completed your Internship Abroad course, you will be invited to attend a re-entry workshop.
 The workshop will have two main objectives.
-Firstly, for the student to become conscious of the experiences she/he has had, and how the experiences contribute to the building of a conscious and responsible business student.
+Firstly, to raise your awareness of your experiences, and how the experiences contribute to the building of a conscious and responsible business student.
 Secondly, for the student to know how to best capitalise on their internship and course experience in recruitment processes.